wolfbrthr/EraWithOracle/admin_oracle/admin_oracle.rst

 DB Administration with Era
 --------------------------

-We will now see how to perform common database administrations task withs Era.
+We will now see how to perform common database administration tasks with Era.

 In this lab you will administer your Oracle database.